Yana-0/test-react/README.md

 ## Requirement

-The app should present 8 results on the screen.
+The app should present 8 results on the screen using API https://random.dog/woof.json .

 The app should be responsive: